 The main risk of transmission of coronavirus (COVID-19) in the school environment is between adults.
 Staff and parents will be required to practise physical distancing and avoid long periods of time in close contact with other adults.

 In schools where there is any risk of congregation at school entry and exit points, schools should introduce staggered drop off and pick up times.

 You should enter the school grounds only when essential and minimise your time and practise physical distancing when onsite.

 Health protection measures for on-site schooling

-Nevertheless, it remains important that physical distancing for adults and strict hygiene measures for everyone continue to be observed.
+It remains important that physical distancing for adults and strict hygiene measures for everyone continue to be observed.

-- Adjustments to teaching and learning environments, including maintaining distance of 1.5 metres between adults where possible, maximising air flow, using outdoor spaces and staggering break times.
+- adjustments to teaching and learning environments, including maintaining distance of 1.5 metres between adults where possible, maximising air flow, using outdoor spaces and staggering break times

-- Attendance on school sites by non-essential visitors and parents will be limited.
+- attendance on school sites by non-essential visitors and parents will be limited

-- Hygiene requirements including handwashing will continue to be practiced.
+- hygiene requirements including handwashing will continue to be practiced

 Health and hygiene

 You will not need to provide a medical certificate for your child to attend an education setting.